unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 * If you want to see the full guidelines for contributors, see the :doc:`Contributor </fields/contributor>` page
 * For more information about where to find contributor(s) on an object, see :ref:`Where Can the Contributor Information be Found? <contributor-sources>`
 * For additional guidelines regarding contributor names, roles, and information, see :ref:`How Should the Contributor be Filled in? <contributor-fill>`
-* To see additional examples, see :ref:`Other Examples <contributor-exammples>`
+* To see additional examples, see :ref:`Other Examples <contributor-examples>`
 * For a list of useful links for contributors, see the :ref:`Resources <contributor-resources>` section
-* For more information about when to use the Creator or Contributor field, see our definition page
+* For more information about when to use the Creator or Contributor field, see our :doc:`definition page </creator-contributor-definitions>`

 ####